slcp/grafonnet-aws/Readme.md

 ### Contexts

-Using resource constructs to interact with Cloudwatch metrics and statistics for resource is user friendly and concise interface.
+Using resource constructs to interact with Cloudwatch metrics and statistics for a resource is a user friendly and concise interface.
 But resources by themselves do not have enough information to produce a valid panel target.
 This is what the Context construct is for, they are used to enrich entities like targets and queries to target accounts/regions/etc.

 ```
 local cloudwatchDatasource = g.dashboard.variable.datasource.new('datasource', 'cloudwatch');